DDMAL/CMN-MEI_to_MensuralMEI_Translator/README.md

 ```

-The _"partial imperfection"_ modification only occurd in _Ars nova_ pieces.
+The _"partial imperfection"_ modification only occurs in _Ars nova_ pieces.
 Here is an example:

 ```
 import pymei